Review the Album "Capricorn" First Solo Album by Hard Rock Vocalist Mike Tramp

 Capricorn the Zodiac Sign and the Title of This Album

 Why is Capricorn a Significant Hard Rock Album

 Capricorn is the debut solo album by former White Lion vocalist Mike Tramp.
 Tramp is originally from Denmark and he started his solo career after the split of American band Freak of Nature.
-I remember Capricorn when I was in my early 20’s and still do for its catchiness.
 But even more that, we must be thankful that Mike Tramp made a big contribution to the American hard rock scene which really thrived and flourished with him being a major part of it.

 Already Gone is a Great First Song

 The first song called Already Gone is about a relationship in which the woman has already walked away from her former lover although she insists that she has done nothing wrong.
 She says that the relationship is not over although she has already left him.
 We have nothing to lose when something is already lost.
 Having to deal with a deceptive lover is one of the most stressful life situations.